Grant6899/Grant6899.github.io/_posts/Effective STL Notes.md

 bool* p = &v[0];
 ```

-Solutions: use deque<bool> or bitset instead or bitset.
+Solutions: use deque<bool> or bitset instead.